Getting Started

 www.run(host='0.0.0.0', port=8000)

-In order to run the application we use python as with we will do it with any other application:
+In order to run the application, we use python as we would do with any other application:

 python main.py